zyhe/distribution-dynamics-opt/RecHedge/README.md

 `├── closed_loop_response.py`: implement responses & compare algorithms <br>
 `├── params_config.py`: generate different combinations of parameters <br>
 `├── requirements.txt`: necessary packages

+## How to run

+- Call closed_loop_response.py.
+The results will be stored in the folders of Data and Figures.
+  If no additional parameter is provided, then params_3.yaml is loaded.
+  Otherwise, params_{i}.yaml is loaded, where i = 0, 1, ...
+- Plot/plot_pop_convergence.py allows adjusting the layout of figures based on the stored data in the folder of Data.